Skip to main content

 Publication and projects

-Afterall makes selected journal articles freely available to all through afterall.org.
-It also features specially commissioned interviews with artists, contextual essays, reviews and video documentation of events.
+Afterall shares selected journal articles for free on afterall.org.
+The website also features artist interviews, short essays, reviews and video documentation of events.

 One Work

-The One Work series is a library of small books, each title focusing on one important work of contemporary art through a single text.
-Founded in partnership with The MIT Press.
-The series is distributed by MIT in both print and e-book format.
+The One Work series is a library of small books.
+Each title focuses on one important work of contemporary art through a single text.
+Founded in partnership with The MIT Press, the series is distributed by MIT in both print and e-book format.

 Critical Readers